-A student will present his/her thesis results to the SMEA community during the fall, winter, or spring quarter presentation dates.
+Each student will present their thesis results to the SMEA community during the fall, winter, or spring quarter on pre-arranged presentation dates.
 The presentation dates will be determined at the beginning of the year and announced as early as possible so that every effort can be made by the student's thesis committee to attend the presentation.
 If physical attendance is not possible we strongly encourage attendance using a live stream or virtual meeting program.
+Summer presentations should be arranged in consultation with the thesis chair, thesis committee members, and the Graduate Program Advisor.